 - Grade 4 – Advanced level track with long steep sections, narrow tracks and obstacles you might have to ride (or carry your bike) over.

 - Grade 5 – Expert is technically and physically challenging.

-- Grade 6 – Extreme level is for people who know their shit.
-Possible man-made or natural jumps.
+- Grade 6 – Extreme level is for people who know their stuff.
+Possible manmade or natural jumps.

 Downhill Mountain Biking Grades

-When at a New Zealand mountain bike park, the grades are the same as what is described above.
+When at a New Zealand mountain bike park (sometimes seen as “MTB park”), the grades are the same as what is described above.
 However, to make mountain bike park maps simple, there are usually colour-coded as follows: